alternetsoft/AlternetUI/README.md

 If you want to use UI on single platform, run install script only there.

 - Exit Visual Studio before running Install script.
+- By default installation script doesn't download and compile used WxWidgets library if it was done previously.
+For overriding this behavior, you can delete "WxWidgets" sub-folder in the "External" folder of the Alternet.UI installation.
+In this case full installation will be performed.
+This could be useful when, for example, we switch to the new WxWidgets builds.
 - Run Install.sh (or Install.ps1) on macOs Machine.
 - Run Install.sh (or Install.ps1) on Linux Machine.
 - Run Install.bat (or Install.ps1) on Windows Machine.